-The investment objective of the Private Equity Program is to enhance the total fund performance through the investment in non-publicly-traded securities by generating a long-term rate of return that exceeds that of publicly-traded equities.
+The investment objective of the Private Equity Program is to enhance the total fund performance through the investment in non-publicly traded securities by generating a long-term rate of return that exceeds that of publicly traded equities.
 Private equity investments are expected to be illiquid and long-term in nature.

-Given the above investment objective, the overall expectations of the Private Equity Program and its various components are as follows:
+Given the above investment objective, the overall expectations of the Private Equity Program are as follows: